See how I added some simple boho style on our back porch with these simple DIY wooden beaded tassel curtain tie-backs!

 Earlier this past spring I designed a floor-plan for our back porch and purchased furniture, curtains, and a small amount of decor for the space.
 After the basics were in I decided to DIY the finishing touches.
 First I painted a few terra-cotta pots to house my new plant babies.
 I then created a plant stand out of an old tomato cage.
-Finally I spray painted a few old crates and turned them into end tables.
-If you want to see how I did these projects head over to my blog!
+Finally, I spray painted a few old crates and turned them into end tables.

 This post contains affiliate links.
 Purchasing through these links may give me a small commission at no extra cost to you.
 Thank you for supporting Haute House Love!